aws/karpenter-provider-aws/designs/v1beta1-full-changelist.md

 #### Deprecate `defaultInstanceProfile` in `karpenter-global-settings`

 InstanceProfile, SubnetSelector, and SecurityGroup are all required information to launch nodes.
 Currently InstanceProfile is set in default settings, but subnetSelector and securityGroupSelector aren't.
 This is awkward and [doesn't provide a consistent experience for users](https://github.com/aws/karpenter/issues/2973).
-We should align all of our configuration at the `NodeTemplate` and `Provisioner` -level for users to streamline their experience.
+We should align all of our configuration at the `NodeClass` and `Provisioner` -level for users to streamline their experience.

-#### Deprecate `tags` from `karpenter-global-settings` in favor of `nodeTemplate.tags`
+#### Deprecate `tags` from `karpenter-global-settings` in favor of `nodeClass.tags`

 Having `tags` inside of the `karpenter-global-settings` makes it difficult to detect drift when these tag values are changed.
-Since the primary reason this field exists inside the `karpenter-global-settings` is for ease-of-use, and there is a simple workaround for customers (setting consistent tags inside each `NodeTemplate`), it makes natural sense to remove this from the `karpenter-global-settings` .
+Since the primary reason this field exists inside the `karpenter-global-settings` is for ease-of-use, and there is a simple workaround for customers (setting consistent tags inside each `NodeClass`), it makes natural sense to remove this from the `karpenter-global-settings` .

 #### Remove `aws.enablePodENI` from `karpenter-global-settings`